Ikaroon/WetSurfaceShader/README.md

 If the geometry has UVs that generally follow gravity along the y axis it is possible to choose the desired uv mapping.

 ## Optimisation

+### Rendering VFX Graphs
+Instead of rendering all VFX graphs individually it would be possible to render them with the same camera into the same texture but different channels.
+This would also reduce the impact of the smearing processing.

 ### Sample Count
 The most versatile implementation of this effect is the triplanar variant.